czaloumi/ironman-2019/README.md

 <img src="images/femagegroupspecialization.png" alt="raw" width=50% height=50%/><img src="images/maleagegroupspecialization.png" alt="raw" width=50% height=50%/>
 <br>

 To test these observations, I divided my dataframe into three separate dataframes, each with only the highly specialized athletes in the respective three events.
-I conducted a two-sample, unpaired t-test of each dataframe against the regular dataframe.
+I conducted a two-sample, unpaired t-test of each dataframe against dataframes with the respective event's low specialize scores.
 My t-test states a null and alternative hypothesis as follows:

-Null hypothesis: Athletes who specialize in a certain event do not have higher division rankings or better overall times.
+Null hypothesis: Athletes who specialize in a certain event do not have higher better overall times than those who do not specialize.

-Alternative hypothesis: Athletes who specialize in a certain event place higher in their division and overall.
+Alternative hypothesis: Athletes who specialize in a certain event place higher overall.

 ## References
 Dataset: https://www.kaggle.com/andyesi/2019-ironman-world-championship-results